-With fairy tales, there always seems to be a core of popular tales which many people don’t think beyond.
-The idea of this blog tour is to share our favourite obscure fairy tales, and get the word out about them!
+There always seems to be a nucleus of well-known fairy tales, which many people don’t know there is a whole world beyond.
+The help rectify this, idea of this blog tour is to share some obscure fairy tales!

 The tour so far:

-Megan Hicks at Life, the Universe and Everything
+Megan with a mysterious, untitled story at Life, the Universe and Everything

-I’ve chosen a tale from the True Annals of Fairy-Land for my post.
+I’ve chosen a tale from the True Annals of Fairy-Land for this post.
 It’s called ‘The Valiant Blackbird.’
-In the book, there is a lovely illustration adorning the page it begins on:

-The story is about Mr. Blackbird, who is a very good singer and lives with his mate, Mrs. Blackbird.
+Mr. Blackbird is a very good singer and lives with his mate, Mrs. Blackbird.
 Upon hearing his song, the king wants to keep him in a cage so he can hear it all the time.
-However, the king’s servants catch Mrs. Blackbird instead by accident.
-Determined to rescue her, Mr. Blackbird dons a helmet made from a walnut shell, armour made from frog skin and a sword made from a thorn.
-From the other half of the walnut shell he makes a drum and, beating it, sets out for the king’s palace.
+However, the king’s servants catch Mrs. Blackbird by mistake.
+Determined to rescue her, Mr. Blackbird dons a helmet made from half a walnut shell and armour made from frog skin, and makes a sword from a thorn.
+With the other half of the walnut shell he makes a drum and, beating it, sets out for the king’s palace.

 ‘Come out, Pussy, from my ear,